 What is halitosis?

 Halitosis is the medical term for bad breath.
-It can result from poor oral health habits and unhealthy lifestyle habits.
-You can prevent and treat halitosis, at home or with the help of your dentist.
+It can result from poor oral health habits (Not Brushing, Flossing, or Rinsing Properly) and unhealthy lifestyle habits (smoking, alcohol consumption.
+You can prevent and treat mild halitosis at home.
 It can have many causes and could be a sign of underlying health problems.

 How bad is my Halitosis (Bad Breath)

 Many people wake up with smelly breath, often called morning breath.
-But you may also have bad breath on and off throughout the day and not even know it.
-Here are some symptoms you may have that are associated with bad breath:
+You may also have bad breath on and off throughout the day and not even know it.
+Here are some symptoms associated with bad breath:

-Mild: Dry mouth, plaque around the teeth near the gumline.
+Mild: You may have dry mouth, thick saliva and plaque around the teeth near the gum-line.

-Severe: A bad taste in the mouth, especially a metallic taste.
-A persistent foul breath odor may be due to sinus, throat, or lung infections.
-These need to be treated by a health care professional, too.
+Severe: A bad taste in the mouth, especially sour or bitter.
+A persistent foul breath odor may be due to sinus or throat and lung infections.
+It requires treatment under your dentist’s supervision.

 How to manage mild and moderate bad breath?